Hyperling/HealthProtocol/ebook.md

 Please also keep in mind, this is not a religion or any sort of dogma which needs followed exactly or you go to a place called Hell.
 Yes, not following certain guidelines can result in a personal hell, but the point is to achieve as many of the guidelines in a long-term consistency.
 Messing up a few times a month is completely understandable and usually does not break the benefits, don't allow it to cause harmful mental stress.

-For example, I only claim to be eating a 95% whole foods diet, I do not attach emotionally to avoiding all processed foods in case I want to try a new experience which I've deemed safe for my current health levels.
+For example, I only claim to eat a 95% whole foods diet, I do not attach emotionally to avoiding all processed foods in case I want to try a new experience which I've deemed safe for my current health levels.
 I do, however, maintain a 100% vegan diet so that I am not a part of the immoral harm being perpetrated onto other sentient beings.

 # Farewell